PaolaChaux/Proyecto-SegFormer-Analitica-de-Datos/README.md

 > [!NOTE]
 > Keep in mind that the Dockerfile used to deploy its based on an image with uv preinstall.

+### Additional Docs

+- If you want to know more about the SegFormer and its architecture you can either run the streamlit app or refer to [here](docs/Architecture.md)

+- If you want to know how was the deployment process in GCP, please refer to [here](docs/Deploy.md)